SebastianErtner/Obsidian-Economics/Welfare theorems.md

 # Second welfare theorem

-CHECK: Every Parteo efficient allocation can be realized as a competitive equilibrium (with certain initial endowment allocation).
+CHECK: Every pareto efficient allocation can be realized as a competitive equilibrium (with certain initial endowment allocation).